-Explore the story of the Harwich bird carver Elmer Crowell at his newly reconstructed barn on the grounds of Brooks Academy Museum in Harwich.
+Explore the story of the Harwich bird carver Elmer Crowell at the reconstructed barn on the grounds of Brooks Academy Museum in Harwich.

 About Elmer Crowell and his son, Cleon Crowell

 “Probably but few people, comparatively, are aware of the artistic line of work under daily execution by Elmer Crowell of East Harwich, assisted by his son Cleon.
 The productions form a beautiful collection of all kinds of birds and some fish, whittled out of wood and embellished in native tints so true to the original that experts often are deceived in distinguishing between the real bird and the decoy.” – Harwich Independent, February 23, 1927

 Anthony Elmer Crowell (1862-1952) was born into a family of mariners and cranberry farmers.
 As a boy, Elmer was captivated by the outdoors and like many young men of the period, he was always whittling.

 Crowell set the decorative bird carving and painting standards, which many of today’s best carvers are still trying to emulate.

 Just over 100 years ago, he went into business on Route 39, five miles east of the Brooks Academy Museum.
 Elmer was 50 years old at the time and athough he had been carving and selling decoys and decorative bird carvings of all types prior to that date, it is generally accepted that 1912 was the year when he began carving full time.
 He worked nine to five, six days a week, carving birds, decoys, and decorative fish plaques; building duck boats; and producing flat art.